09.06.2025

 Digital health data in oncology: KIWI HEALTH supports a clinical study at Hannover Medical School.

-Our PC software KIWI HEALTH will be part of a clinical study conducted by the Department of Hematology, Hemostaseology, Oncology and Stem Cell Transplantation at Hannover Medical School (MHH).
-The aim of the study is to optimize the quality of oncological therapies and improve patients’ quality of life through the use of health data generated by smartphones.
+Our KIWI HEALTH PC software will be part of a clinical study at the Department of Hematology, Hemostaseology, Oncology and Stem Cell Transplantation at Hannover Medical School (MHH).
+The study aims to test whether health data generated by smartphones can provide helpful additional information for oncological treatment and thus contribute to improving the success of treatment and quality of life.

 Background to the study: Digitalization in oncology